 Noncompete agreements are generally reserved for higher level employees who will gain a thorough understanding of the company’s business during the scope of their employment.
 Often, CEOs and executives who learn company secrets will be asked to sign a noncompete clause, as well as important research and development staff.
 In most cases, employees who occupy entry-level or general staff positions, or perform manual labor, will not be asked to sign a noncompete clause.

 What If I Am Asked to Sign a Noncompete Clause?

 If you are asked to sign a noncompete clause, it will first be best to review your state’s specific requirements for these types of legal agreements.
 Remember that in Virginia, noncompete clauses are legally enforceable contracts, and can be a cause for a lawsuit should they be disobeyed.
 Talk to a legal professional who offers civil litigation services.
 If you are unsure about the language contained in a noncompete agreement you are being asked to sign.
 Also, discuss the clause with your employer.
 All employment contracts, including noncompete agreements, are negotiable, so don’t be timid if the terms of a noncompete clause you are being asked to sign are not to your liking.

 Contact The Brown Firm PLLC For Assistance With Noncompetes

 If you are starting a new job, are suddenly being faced with signing a noncompete agreement at your current job, contact the employment law attorneys at The Brown Firm PLLC with your questions and concerns.
-We offer free consultations, as well flexible scheduling.
+We offer legal consultations, as well flexible scheduling.
 Don’t let looming legal questions cloud your life any longer.
 Contact Brown Firm PLLC by phone or by sending an online message today.